jahuth/convis/source/examples.rst

 The input stream can be infinite in length (as eg. the `RandomStream`).

-More information specific to the retina model can be found :ref:`here <retina>`.
+More information specific to the retina model can be found :ref:`here <model_retina>`.

 Indices